 Quizzes: There are 3 e-mail quizzes worth 5 points each.
 They will follow within a week of tests 1, 2, and 3.
 There will also be multiple (at least 12) in-class quizzes, and I will count your 5 highest scores.
-Research shows that testing/quizzing improves retention of information (McDaniel, Anderson, Derbish, & Morrisette, 2007).
+Research shows that testing/quizzing improves retention of information (McDaniel et al., 2007).
 If you are absent on a day we have an in-class quiz, that will just be a quiz that "drops out" and won't be counted as one of your best 5.
 You cannot take them late.

 Extra credit: There are options for extra credit in this course.
-There will be a worksheet in Unit 2 for 5 bonus points.
 In Unit 4 there will be a symbols quiz for 5 bonus points.
-You may also earn 5 bonus points for participating in a (just one) Service Activity and 5 bonus points for a (just one) "Learning Activity" (I will provide some options) and submitting a paper about each (a 1-page summary of the activity/event and your reaction to it).
-These papers must be submitted through

-Canvas, by 5:00 p.m.
-Friday, Dec 9, 2022.
+You may also earn 5 bonus points for participating in one Service Activity and 5 bonus points for one Learning Activity in addition to the required activities and submitting a paper about each (a 1-page summary of the activity/event and your reaction to it).
+These papers must be submitted through Canvas, by 5:00 p.m.
+Friday, May 5, 2023.
 There may also be other opportunities, but please take advantage of them when they are available.